TehShrike/blog/sourcecode.md

 to commemorate the occasion.

-At press time, the top comments on Hacker News were from a person complaining about how dumb this article is, another person explaining to everyone that this article is satire, and a third person explaining that while he understands this is satire, the article is "dumb" and "not that funny", and seven non-sequiturs about the wisdom of free markets.
+At press time, the top comments on Hacker News were from a person complaining about how lame this article is, another person explaining to everyone that this article is satire, and a third person explaining that while he understands this is satire, the article is "dumb" and "not that funny", and seven non-sequiturs about the wisdom of free markets.